UFC Fight Night: Manuwa vs. Anderson: Predictions & Analysis

 A few statistical edges stand out.
 Pickett throws significantly more leather — a 0.4 sig. strike per minute gap.
 Pickett is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Pickett has tighter striking defense, making opponents miss more often.

-**The Pick: Marlon Vera over Brad Pickett.** We're leaning Vera here at 67%, a solid but not overwhelming edge.
-Notably, the betting market has Vera at 44% implied while our model sees 67% — a 24-point disagreement that could signal value.
+The Pick: Marlon Vera over Brad Pickett.
+The model gives Vera a slight nod at 65% — this could easily go either way.
+Notably, the betting market has Vera at 44% implied while our model sees 65% — a 21-point disagreement that could signal value.

 Arnold Allen vs Makwan Amirkhani